-- 4.1 8,515 of the council's employees are women (72.01%), and 3,310 (27.99%) are men. - 4.2 Between April 2011 and March 2012, 545 men (32.13%) and 1,151 women (67.87%) left the Council for a range of reasons. - 4.3 The council has a range of family-friendly policies and flexible working arrangements, which contribute to making the council an attractive place to work.
-The gender profile suggests that such arrangements are a contributory factor in attracting women in particular to work for the council. - 4.4 47.29% of the group of top 5% of earners are made up of women, indicating a relatively balanced gender split at the most senior levels (although not in comparison to the council's gender profile overall, which is more than two thirds women). - 4.5 Although pay differentials are not based on gender, the impact of part-time working can have a major influence on the gender pay gap.
-48.46% of all women employed by the council work in jobs that are carried out on a part-time basis, compared to 17.25% of all men employed by the council.
+- 4.1 5,585 of the council's employees are women (71.98%), and 2,174 (28.02%) are men. - 4.2 Between April 2012 and December 2013, 1,615 men (31.23%) and 3,557 women (68.77%) left the Council for a range of reasons, including the council's voluntary severance programme. - 4.3 The council has a range of family-friendly policies and flexible working arrangements, which contribute to making the council an attractive place to work.
+The gender profile suggests that such arrangements are a contributory factor in attracting women in particular to work for the council. - 4.4 64.51% of the group of top 5% of earners are made up of women.
+This is higher than last year.
+It indicates a relatively balanced gender split at the most senior levels. - 4.5 Although pay differentials are not based on gender, the impact of part-time working can have a major influence on the gender pay gap.
+52.14% of all women employed by the council work in jobs that are carried out on a part-time basis, compared to 19.87% of all men employed by the council.

 There are a number of contributory factors involved (sociological, cultural or attitudinal, historical and economic).
-An obvious example is that women have traditionally been, and continue to be, the primary carers.
+An obvious example is that women have traditionally been, and continue to be, the primary carers (both childcare, and caring for family/friends).
 Their working patterns, for example working term-time only, often reflect this.
 We will continue to look at our practices around part-time working, in line with our employment policies, to ensure that they are fair.